Carole Graebner: Awards and honors

 She was the recipient of the USTA Service Bowl Award in 1989 and the Sarah Palfrey Danzig Award in 1991.
 She was named Eastern Tennis Association Woman of the Year in 1989.
 In 1997, she was inducted into the ITA Women's Collegiate Tennis Hall of Fame.

 Personal

 Caldwell was born in Pittsburgh, Pennsylvania and grew up in Santa Monica, California.
 On July 11, 1964, she married American tennis star Clark Graebner.
 They had two children, a daughter Cameron and a son Clark.
-The couple separated in 1975 but never divorced.
+The couple later divorced.

 Graebner died of cancer in New York City on November 19, 2008, aged 65.